sanyaade-iot/protocol/spi-proposal-no-transaction.md

 ### SPI_WRITE

 Only write data, ignoring any data returned by the slave device.
-No `SPI_REPLY` command is sent.

 Provided as a convenience.
 The same can be accomplished using `SPI_TRANSFRER` and ignoring the `SPI_REPLY` command.